InTAct: Interval-based Task Activation Consolidation for Continual Learning: Detailed Derivation of Internal Representation Drift Loss

 \section{Detailed Derivation of Internal Representation Drift Loss}

-Here, we provide the complete derivation for the $\mathcal{L}_{\text{IntDrift}}$ regularization term introduced in the main paper.
-Our objective is to ensure that the \emph{preactivations} of the $l$-th layer, $l\in\mathcal{S_H}$, remain unchanged for all inputs $x$ belonging to the hypercube $\mathcal{H}_{l-1}^{(t-1)}$.
-Formally, consider the affine layer
+In this section, we provide the step-by-step derivation of the regularization term $\mathcal{L}_{\text{IntDrift}}$.
+Our goal is to ensure that the parameter updates for a layer do not alter the layer's output for any input belonging to the \textit{established activation region} of previous tasks.